tolicodes/articles/wip/api-scraping.md

 ```

 ### Improving our logging - making it easy to debug
-It can be quite difficult to debug what's going on without logging, especially if the function is running for
+It can be quite difficult to debug what's going on without logging, especially if the function is running for hours at a time.
+I've found that making a progress bar is the most effeective solution to check on what's going on.

 #### Progress Bar

-#### Status Reporting

 ### Using chrome inspector to debug